yearn/yearn-vesting-escrow/spec.md

 ## Vesting Escrow

+- global considerations
+    - return an appropriate value or True from methods to make contract calls cheaper
+    - use `default_return_value=True` for token transfers

+- `__init__`
+    - actions
         - template contract must be made defunct by storing `initialized` as True
 - `initialize`
     - arguments
         - token